AJ-Carp/KPI-Dashboard/README.md

 ### Resolution Rates Per Employee:
 <img width="457" alt="Resolution Rate" src="https://github.com/user-attachments/assets/e85f22bf-265d-4ee9-8c97-8088b430bf90">

 In the table above, you can see each employees resolution rates in the most recent month.
 The ones highlighted in blue are the lower performing employees.
+The same calculated field used to find the overall resolution rate was used here as well except it was bropken up by employee.